Predicting with Confidence on Unseen Distributions: Experiments

-In Figure \ref{fig:arch_natural}, we present the results of 10 different approaches for predicting model accuracy over 6 different natural distribution shifts with 12 distinct neural network architectures.
+\textbf{Synthetic to Natural.} In Figure \ref{fig:arch_natural}, we present the results of 10 different approaches for predicting model accuracy over 6 different natural distribution shifts with 12 distinct neural network architectures.
+We visualize the results with mean absolute error (MAE) and confidence intervals in the main paper, and present scatter plots of the data points in the supplementary materials.
 Across these various distribution shifts and ImageNet models, we find that the three approaches proposed in our work, ($DoC$, $DoC$-Feat, and $DoE$), are not only the best performing approaches but are also the only approaches to outperform the $AC$ baseline.
-With a mean absolute error (MAE) of $0.092 \pm 0.019$, $AC$ outperforms most prior measures of difference explored in this work with only MMD ($0.10 \pm 0.018$) having substantial overlap.
-Our best performing approach, $DoC$, reduces the mean absolute error (MAE) by nearly $>45\%$, with an average error in accuracy prediction of only $5.0 \pm 0.010$. $DoE$ and $DoC$-Feat perform comparably to one another, $0.075 \pm 0.015$ and $0.072 \pm 0.016$ respectively, despite $DoE$ leveraging the additional information from the calibration datasets and $DoC$-Feat not using any regression model.
+With a MAE of $0.092 \pm 0.019$, $AC$ outperforms most prior measures of difference explored in this work with only MMD ($0.10 \pm 0.018$) having substantial overlap.
+Our best performing approach, $DoC$, reduces MAE by $>45\%$, with an average error in accuracy prediction of only $5.0 \pm 0.010$. $DoE$ and $DoC$-Feat perform comparably to one another, $0.075 \pm 0.015$ and $0.072 \pm 0.016$ respectively, despite $DoE$ leveraging the additional information from the calibration datasets and $DoC$-Feat not using any regression model.
+Interestingly, though $DoE$ and $DoC$ operate over the same featurization $F^\prime$, output probabilities, $DoC$ significantly outperforms its entropy-based counterpart through discarding all non-maximum probabilities.
 Table \ref{tab:accs} shows a MAE of $0.23$ over the natural data grouping if one assumes there was no accuracy gap or equivalently estimates target accuracy from Base Acc.
 When calibrated over synthetic distribution shifts, A-proxy \cite{ganin2016domain} and Discriminative AUC do not significantly improve on this naive baseline.
-Interestingly, though $DoE$ and $DoC$ operate over the same featurization $F^\prime$, output probabilities, $DoC$ significantly outperforms its entropy-based counterpart through discarding all non-maximum probabilities.

 In addition to understanding which approaches work best overall, we are also interested in understanding which, if any, situations our approach fails to improve performance.